Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: A short structure for the quotient

 We first need to tweak the short HHG structure for $G$, to make it as “compatible” with $\N$ as possible.
 This will later allow us to define a combinatorial HHG structure for $G/\N$ by taking the quotient by $\N$ of the refined structure.

-First, fix a short HHG structure for $G$, coming from the action on the combinatorial HHS $(X_0, \W_0)$.
-Applying Theorem~\ref{prop:short_is_squid} to $(X_0, \W_0)$ yields squid materials for $G$; in particular, if we fix a collection $V$ of representatives for the $G$-orbits of vertices in $\ov X$, then for every $v\in V$ with infinite cyclic direction we get a finite-index, normal subgroup $E_{v}$ of $\Stab{G}{v}$ which is contained in the centraliser of $Z_{v}$ in $\Stab{G}{v}$.

-Furthermore, one can use the $G$-action on $\ov X^{+\W_0}$ to build a strong composite projection graph, and let $\N_0$ be deep enough to satisfy all properties from Subsection~\ref{subsec:rotating_for_short} \emph{with respect to the fixed SCPG}.
-Later we shall choose a deeper subgroup $\N\le \N_0$, so to avoid confusion we shall denote by $[v]_0$ the $\N_0$-orbit of a vertex $v\in \ov X^{(0)}$, seen as a vertex of $\ov X/\N_0$.
-Let $E_{[v]_0}$ be the quotient projection of $E_{v}$ in $G/\N_0$, which is therefore a finite-index, normal subgroup of $\Stab{G}{[v]_0}$ where $Z_{[v]_0}\cap E_{[v]_0}$ is central.
+First, fix a short HHG structure $(G,\ov X, \W_0)$, coming from the action on the combinatorial HHS $(X_0, \W_0)$.
+One can use the $G$-action on $\ov X^{+\W_0}$ to build a strong composite projection graph (SCPG), and let $\N_0$ be deep enough to satisfy all properties from Subsection~\ref{subsec:rotating_for_short} \emph{with respect to this SCPG}.
+Later we shall choose a deeper subgroup $\N\le \N_0$, so to avoid confusion we shall denote by $[v]_0\in (\ov X/\N_0)^{(0)}$ the $\N_0$-orbit of a vertex $v\in \ov X^{(0)}$.